What Are The World’s Best Luxury Hotel Brands?

 Singita Lebombo Lodge

 Cheval Blanc is owned by LVMH, and offers both style and substance.
-Currently Cheval Blanc’s portfolio consists of five properties, and I’ve stayed at Cheval Blanc Paris and Cheval Blanc Maldives, and both were spectacular.
+Currently Cheval Blanc’s portfolio consists of six properties, and I’ve stayed at Cheval Blanc Paris, Cheval Blanc Maldives, and Cheval Blanc St. Barts, and all were great.
 What impresses me most about Cheval Blanc is the food & beverage focus, plus the incredible attention to detail with amenities.

 If you’re booking a stay at Cheval Blanc, I’d recommend doing so through the Virtuoso program, so you can receive perks like complimentary breakfast, a hotel credit, a room upgrade, and more.